What electives should I take?

 About 25 per cent of students will at some point have problems with mental health, ranging anywhere from burnout to severe depression.
 Remember that you have a support system around you where you can go for help.

-These include your friends, colleagues, student adviser, LAW office or an ancillary service, i.e. student support services through the University of Alberta, and physician and family support services through the Alberta Medical Association.
-If you need help as to which direction you should go, always feel free to seek the advice of your student adviser or ask the LAW office.
+These include your friends, colleagues, student adviser, AW office or an ancillary service, i.e. student support services through the University of Alberta, and physician and family support program (PFSP) through the Alberta Medical Association.
+If you need help as to which direction you should go, always feel free to seek the advice of your student adviser or ask the Advocacy & Wellbeing (AW) office.
 We are here to help you at all times.

-I just broke up with my significant other and am falling behind in my studying.
-I'm not sure that I can write my exam this week.
+I'm not sure that I can write my exam this week due to a personal/health crisis.
 What should I do?

 If you are either behind in your studying for personal or health reasons and don't feel up to writing an exam, it is better for you to defer an exam than to attempt to write it and fail.
-Please come to the LAW office and we can help with your request.
+Please come to the AW office and we can discuss your situation and provide support.